samhardyhey/blog-notion-hoover/README.md

 - specifically format input > rich text?

 ## Linkedin
-- not currently supported in official API
+- post retrieval not currently supported in official API
-- not currently supported with linkedin API
-- scrape?

-### linkedin API
-- linkedin_api > handles auth, session, fetching
+- reviewed linkedin_api > handles auth, session, fetching
-- voyager API > locate to page (reations) > source > search for specific data structure > pipe back into voyager API
+- under the hood, linkedin_api uses voyager API, linkedin's official, internal API > locate to page (reations) > source > search for specific data structure > pipe back into voyager API
+- linkedin_api allows you to retrieve/query against novel voyager resources
-- nothing in these requests :( > nothing to do with reacts
+- So I inspected the react page elements, but couldn't find any voyager resources to do with reacts :(
+- at this point, started to consider scraping

 ### Selenium
 - functional code with headfull browser